Zvi Thau: Views and opinions

 Thau objects to the "Bible at Eye Level" (תנך בגובה עיניים) approach, which interprets Biblical narratives and personalities as real-life situations and real-life characters (see Yeshivat Har Etzion § Educational and religious philosophy).

 With regard to religious soldiers ordered to evacuate a settlement, he ruled that explicit refusal was out of the question, but soldiers would need to make it clear to their commanding officers that they "were incapable" of carrying out such an order.

 Thau is the ideological leader of the Noam party, a far-right religious Zionist party in Israel whose key issue is the promotion of heteronormative, anti-LGBTQ, and traditionalist policy.
-Leading up to the 2021 Israeli legislative election, he told followers "these homosexuals, these perverts, are miserable people.
-We want the voice of truth and the voice of faith and the voice of Torah to sound, and for someone there to cry out all the time… someone who will not rest until this thing is off the agenda."
+Leading up to the 2021 Israeli legislative election, he told followers that "these homosexuals, these perverts, are miserable people.
+We want the voice of truth and the voice of faith and the voice of Torah to sound, and for someone there to cry out all the time... someone who will not rest until this thing is off the agenda."
+His book, On Dealing with Postmodernism and Breaking Free from its Shackles, is the source of several police complaints against Thau for inciting violence against the LGBT community.

-Allegations of sexual assault
+Allegations of sexual assault and conspiracy

-In 2022, Israeli police opened an investigation against Thau following multiple accusations of sexual assault.
-One woman said that Thau had repeatedly assaulted her over 30 years, beginning when she was a minor.
-Soon after, another woman accused Thau of raping her after she immigrated to Israel and became close with the Thaus.
-Thau has not responded to the allegations.
-In the past, Thau had supported public figures accused of sexual assault, such as Moshe Katsav and Chaim Walder.
+In 2022, a 38-year-old woman said that Thau had repeatedly assaulted her for many years, beginning when she was a minor.
+When her claims became public, a second woman came forward to speak with the police and media about an alleged assault 40 years prior.
+After the police opened an investigation, the first woman publicly claimed that Thau is also a descendant of Mengele, and a member of a Nazi group that is trying to harm the State of Israel.
+The police completed the investigation in June 2023, and the materials were turned over to the prosecutor's office for review.